BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 ## Definitions

 * Sector - a slice of a game world composed of three 2D arrays called fields (`CostField`, `IntegrationField` and `FlowField`).
 A game world is effectively represented by a number of Sectors
-* CostField - a 2D array describing how difficult it is to path through each cell of the array
+* CostField - a 2D array describing how difficult it is to path through each cell of the array.
+It is always present in system memory
 * Cost - how difficult/expensive it is to path somewhere, you could also call it <i>weight</i>
 * Portal - a navigatable point which links one Sector to another
-* IntegrationField - a 2D array which uses the CostField to determine a cumulative cost of reaching the goal/endpoint
+* IntegrationField - a 2D array which uses the CostField to determine a cumulative cost of reaching the goal/endpoint.
+This is an ephemeral field - it exists when required to calculate a `FlowField`
 * FlowField
 * Ordinal - a direction based on traditional compass ordinals: N, NE, E, SE, S, SW, W, NW.
 Used for neighbour discovery of Sectors/field cells